 The Company's financial results and operations continue to be impacted by the COVID-19 pandemic and its effect on inflation, supply chains, distribution networks and consumer behavior.
 Information pertaining to the impact of the pandemic on the Company's business during 2021 as well as the Company's response can be found in "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the 2021 Form 10-K/A. Updates to that summary of impact for the six months ended June 30, 2022 are as follows:
+Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the 2021 Form 10-K/A. Updates to that summary of impact for the three months ended March 31, 2022 are as follows:

 - As further described in the "Results of Operations" discussion below, the Company continues to experience supply chain challenges resulting from the pandemic including increased lead times, limited availability of certain components, raw material price increases, and higher shipping costs.
-As a result of supply chain constraints, the Company continued to have an elevated backlog at the end of the second quarter relative to the start of the year, primarily in imaging equipment for orders on hand unable to be filled due to continued shortages of electronic components.
+As a result of supply chain constraints, the Company had an elevated backlog at the end of the first quarter relative to the start of the year, primarily in imaging equipment for orders on hand unable to be filled due to shortages of electronic components.
 The Company has continued taking steps to mitigate the impact of these trends, including seeking alternative supplier sources for key raw materials. - Sales continue to be impacted in certain geographic areas by public response to the COVID-19 pandemic.
-Towards the end of the first quarter of 2022, authorities in China re-imposed severe restrictions on individual and business activities in response to the resurgence of COVID-19 infections from variants of the virus, resulting in a loss of sales due to distribution constraints and lower demand from patient traffic locally.
-Primarily as a result of these factors, sales in China declined by \$38 million in the first six months of 2022 compared to 2021.
-Although restrictions in major areas where the Company operates in China have lightened by the end of the second quarter, adverse trends in certain regions could persist if these restrictions are renewed as a result of additional outbreaks.
+Midway through the first quarter of 2022, authorities in China re-imposed restrictions on individual and business activities in response to the resurgence of COVID-19 infections from recent variants of the virus, resulting in a loss of sales due to distribution constraints and lower demand from patient traffic locally.
+Although restrictions in major areas where the Company operates in China have lightened, adverse trends in the region could persist if these restrictions are renewed as a result of additional outbreaks.
 Early in 2022, certain other markets in North America and EMEA experienced more limited setbacks in demand as a result of increased infections and related practice of social distancing requirements.
 While most government authorities have not re-imposed restrictions with significant impacts, it continues to be unclear when the remaining constraints will be lifted, and to what degree future variants of the virus or renewed restrictions in other markets may impact short-term demand for the Company's products more broadly.